Crowmoore/WPF-Backlog/README.md

 There's just one caveat; Since the MySQL database is running on the student server, in order to actually use the application you have to be connected with the Labranet, either directly or via VPN.

+### Note

+The config and settings files are not included in the source files since they contain some sensitive information about the database.

 ## Features

 ### Implemented